tihon2005/WeatherApp/README.md

 ## About

-An app that shows temperature, wind speed and wind direction for London city.
+An app that shows temperature, wind speed and wind direction for London city using API.